 What Is Financial Engineering or Contraption?

 Hindsight is 20/20, and pinpointing the prior financial contraptions is easier than predicting the future culprits.
-The dotcom crash was facilitated, in part, by the investors’ irrational enthusiasm for all stocks technology-related.
-The more recent 2008-2009 stock market crash was partially due to mispricing of mortgage derivative securities, a complicated financially engineered product.
+The dotcom crash was facilitated, in part, by investors’ irrational enthusiasm for all technology-related stocks.
+The more recent stock market crash of 2008 was partially due to the mispricing of mortgage derivative securities, a complicated financially engineered product.

 The Catalyst for a Stock Market Crash Could Be Anything

 Markets closed for six days following the 9/11 attacks in 2001, in an attempt to forestall a market crash.
-Despite that effort, on the first trading day after the attacks, the market fell 684 points, or 7.1%, for the largest one-day loss in the history of the stock market.
+Despite that effort, on the first trading day after the attacks, the Dow Jones Industrial Average fell 684.81 points, or 7.1%, for the largest one-day loss in the history of the stock market.

 Other crashes can similarly be linked to disasters.
 The 1907 stock market crash was set off by the catastrophic San Francisco earthquake of 1906, and the 1987 Black Monday crash was partially impacted by the Iran War.